 To succeed in today’s technology-driven world, access to the internet is vital.
 However, determining what type of internet speed and bandwidth you need is difficult when you’re bombarded by companies promising the fastest broadband speed with the largest bandwidth.
 But how do you determine what internet speed and bandwidth you need?
 And what exactly is internet bandwidth?

-Here is a guide to help you understand internet speed and bandwidth in order to make the right decision for you.
+Here is a guide to help you understand internet speed and bandwidth in order to make the right decision for your residential broadband needs.

 What Is Internet Bandwidth?

-Bandwidth refers to an amount of information per unit of time that your internet connection can handle.
+Internet bandwidth refers to an amount of information per unit of time that your internet connection can handle.
 Generally, bandwidth is described in megabits per second.
 For example,100 Mbps means that data is able to transfer at a rate of 100 million bits each second.
-So, the larger the bandwidth, the quicker data, and information can move.
+So, the larger the bandwidth, the quicker data and information can move.
 When you are considering what internet service package to sign up for, packages will usually be priced according to bandwidth.

 An easier way to understand bandwidth is to view it like plumbing.
 Think of bandwidth as the size of the pipe and data as the water.
 The bigger the pipe, the more water is able to flow through it in a certain amount of time—in other words, the bigger the bandwidth, the more data you can process at a faster rate.

 This analogy also holds true when you think about bandwidth for an entire home.
 Just like the water pipe in your home, bandwidth is a fixed size.
 When the pipe is running multiple faucets simultaneously, the water pressure (and speed) is lower because there’s only so much water (bandwidth) available for the house.
-It’s the same principle for bandwidth, one person may be able to play an online video game with no interruption or lag, but as soon as other devices start accessing the same internet at the same time, the speed and quality is reduced if you don’t have enough bandwidth.
+It’s the same principle for your home’s internet connection.
+One person may be able to play an online video game with no interruption or lag, but as soon as other devices start accessing the same internet at the same time, the speed and quality is reduced if you don’t have enough bandwidth.
 If this is happening to you regularly, you may be in need of an upgrade to your service package.

 Bandwidth Vs. Speed